-Is my book too exopensive to sell?
+Is my book too expensive to sell?

 The one thing that most authors worry about is the price of their book.
 Most of them would like to have the price as low as possible “so people will buy it”.
 What is really important to know is ‘where the money goes’ when a book is sold so that you know if your book is being sold at a profit – or at a loss.
 Every author needs to know these numbers!